TESTgroup-BNL/LeafGasExchange/README.md

 Other functions are also implemented to import gas exchange data from LiCor (f.import_licor6400 and f.import_licor6800) and to fit Aci curve and Aq curves (f.fitting).
 A particular documentation of this function is given in [Aci_fitting](https://github.com/TESTgroup-BNL/LeafGasExchange/tree/master/vignettes/Aci_fitting.md)

+A documentation of the equations and parameters used for FATES like photosynthesis module for broadleaf tropical species is presented [here](https://github.com/TESTgroup-BNL/LeafGasExchange/tree/master/Description%20of%20the%20model.pdf).
 ### Installation
 `LeafGasExchange` is not currently on CRAN, but you can install `LeafGasExchange` from [GitHub](https://github.com/) with: